julianbrowne/piggybank/readme.md

 ### Example (Sync)

-Piggybank does not use the JQuery async false option for making ajax requests, but rather constructs a chain of calls using JQuery's Deferred/then/done.
+Piggybank does not use the [deprecated](http://api.jquery.com/jQuery.ajax/#jQuery-ajax-settings) JQuery { async: false } option for making ajax requests, but rather constructs a chain of calls using JQuery's [Deferred](http://api.jquery.com/category/deferred-object/) object.
 Whereas in async mode all calls are made regardless of failure, in sync mode once a call fails the others will not fire.

 The set up is identical to async mode but with a different call to kick start execution: